jdiaz97/TrapCamerasClassifierCL/README.md

 # Data

-We have around 2.7 millions of trap camera pictures to train the model.
+We have millions of trap camera pictures to train the model.

 <img src="Exploratory data analysis/plots/hist.png" width="65%" />